 About Our Chapter

-Today, the CO Gamma chapter of Pi Beta Phi is the biggest chapter on Colorado State University's campus with over 200 members.
+Today, the CO Gamma chapter of Pi Beta Phi is one of the biggest chapters on Colorado State University's campus with over 150 members.
 47 women of Pi Beta Phi live in the chapter house at a time, still enjoying the sundeck and large backyard that has been treasured for generations.
-Formal recruitment, initiation, philanthropy events and other important events happen at the chapter house, creating memories and everlasting friendship.
+Primary recruitment, initiation, philanthropy events and other important events happen at the chapter house, creating memories and everlasting friendship.